pinellolab/haystack_bio/README.md

 .
 .
 ```
-The file that describe the samples for example a file called  _sample_names_tf_activity.txt_ should have the following format.
+The file that describe the samples for example a file called  _sample_names_tf_activity.txt_ has the following format.
 ```
 K562	./INPUT_DATA/K562_genes.txt
 GM12878	./INPUT_DATA/GM12878_genes.txt